 The first major conversion type that we tracked were click-throughs (i.e. students clicking through to the university's website from their profile on educations.com).
-In general, we're seeing this type of conversion grow in popularity over other conversion types, possibly due to the increasing need for faster, more easily-accessible information in today's modern, digitized world.
+In general, we're seeing this type of conversion grow in popularity over other conversion types.
+Similar to the trends in student recruitment in 2017 , there is an increasing need for faster, more easily-accessible information in today's modern, digitized world.
 Many students don't want to wait days or weeks for an email response from a university - they want quick, comprehensive information that they can consume right there and then while they're feeling inspired and motivated.

 This is what we found in regards to click-throughs in different regions:

 Another primary conversion type we track on our site is an information request - a form filled out by prospective students looking for further information about a program or university.
 This form is sent directly to the university's admission staff who take over the lead.
 Our results show that conversion rates for information requests are more consistently lower throughout major parts of the world.
 This could likely be attributed to the growing consciousness around personal data security issues, as well as websites becoming better developed and capable of communicating essential (and detailed) information more easily.